Vicky8472/youtube-clone/README.md

 This is a **YouTube Clone** project built to showcase my front-end development skills.
 It closely replicates YouTube's user interface using **HTML**, **CSS**, and **JavaScript**.
 The project includes a homepage, video page, login page, and a stats page, all designed from scratch to mimic YouTube's features while showcasing my ability to work with front-end technologies.

+> **Disclaimer**: This project is a non-commercial clone for educational and portfolio purposes only.
+It does not aim to replicate YouTube for monetization purposes.
+All YouTube video content, thumbnails, and logos are the property of **YouTube** and are used solely for demonstration purposes in this project.
+No content from YouTube is hosted or owned by me.

 ## Features

 - **Homepage**: A YouTube-like main page, featuring a navigation bar, video thumbnails, and interactive elements.